List of 100 Bullets characters: Lono (a.k.a. "The Dog")

-First appeared in issue #5.
-A dangerous, larger-than-life beast of a man born in Hawaii in 1962, Lono is generally presented as the series' most irredeemable character.
+First appearing in issue #5, Lono is a dangerous, larger-than-life beast of a man born in Hawaii in 1962, and is generally presented as the series' most irredeemable character.
 A Minuteman at the time of the events of Atlantic City, Lono is an ultra-violent, sadistic man prone to enjoying committing such cruelties as torture and rape in the process of pursuing his own ends.
 He is preternaturally strong and extremely tough, and on multiple occasions is shown to have sustained apparently deadly injuries (such as multiple shootings at close range), only to reappear in a later issue.
 He is suggested at times to be genuinely psychopathic or even simply insane, but is shown as the series progresses to be somewhat more intelligent and cunning than he is first given credit for.

 Lono was the only Minuteman not present for the events of Atlantic City, a matter later revealed to have been engineered by Shepherd, who wanted Lono to succeed him as the Trust's Warlord in the event of his own death.
 Believing his comrades dead, Lono served his own interests until Graves' reappearance and subsequent activation/training of several Minutemen.
 Eventually, Lono was framed for robbing a bank by Shepherd at Graves' request as punishment for killing Milo Garret (whose true identity was unknown to Lono as he beat him to death - Milo was also the only Minuteman he actually cared about).
 While in prison, Shepherd told Lono that he was to train the already incarcerated Loop Hughes to become a Minuteman as his personal penance.